darasus/ai-blog/content/10-ways-to-make-a-workout-fun-even-if-you-hate-working-out.md

   much you can’t imagine ever enjoying it, consider committing to a short workout only.
 Consider choosing a good music mix for your workout, especially if you're doing an indoor workout.
+intro: The unfortunate reality is that not everyone loves working out, and many people struggle to find activities they enjoy enough to continue on a regular basis.
+Some people hate it because of the physical discomfort, others because it’s boring and feels like a chore, and for even more it’s simply harder than they expected. . .
+Fortunately, there are plenty of ways to make your next workout fun again.
+Even if you hate exercising.
+Even if you feel unmotivated and drained every time you try.
+Working out doesn’t have to be something you dread or look forward to only once in awhile.
+You just need the right strategies and techniques, which we’ve outlined below as our top 10 ways to make a workout fun again, no matter how much you hate working out!
 ---

 ## Try a New Exercise Class